reald/uv-k5-firmware-custom/README.md

 #### Gain Remember Mode ####
 This firmware supports **gain remember** for manual gain control.
 If gain remember is activated, the **manual gain index** is handled **for every fox separately**.
 At the **beginning of a fox cycle** the **last gain index for this fox** is **restored from the last cycle**.
-The manual gain index history for up to 5 foxes is shown in the lower part of the screen.
+The manual gain index history table for up to 5 foxes is shown in the lower part of the screen.

 If gain remember is **off**, there is only one gain index for all foxes independent from any fox cycle times.
 This feature can be **configured for both VFOs separately** (menu "GainRe": Off / VFO A / VFO B / BOTH).

 A usage scenario would be to configure the fox frequency on VFO A with gain remember mode on.
 Put the return beacon frequency on VFO B without gain remember on.
 (The return beacon is transmitting permanently so there is no need for different gains in different time slots.)